kraken-php/docs/events.md

     $emitter = new EventEmitter();
     $emitter->emit('myEvent');

-Additionaly, you can parametrize the event by passing an array of values in second argument, like:
+Additionally, you can parametrize the event by passing an array of values in second argument, like:

     $emitter->emit('myEvent', [ $firstParam, $secondParam ]);

-The `emit` function will iterate through the collection of registered listeners to `myEvent` event, and call all of them in the order they were registerd, one after another.
+The `emit` function will iterate through the collection of registered listeners to `myEvent` event, and call all of them in the order they were registered, one after another.
 If not one listener was registered during emitting of event, nothing will happen.

 To create event listener `on` method should be used: